-Murals shall be limited to non-residential buildings or structures supporting commercial, industrial, civic, recreational, cultural, or utilities uses, as identified in Table 4.A.3.A, Use Matrix.
+Murals shall be limited to non-residential buildings or structures supporting commercial, industrial, civic, recreational, cultural, or utilities uses, as identified in the Use Matrices in Art.
+4.B, Use Classification.
 [Ord.
 2013-021]

 B. Adjacent to Interstate Highways

 Murals in the vicinity of any Interstate highways shall comply with the Federal Highway Beautification Act as implemented through Chapter 10-14, FAC, as amended.
 [Ord.
 2013-021]